 Finding your “quiet spot”

-Thankfully today there is a buoyed route in to a calm safe anchorage through the reef which is accurately plotted on nautical charts.
-We like to anchor off Pomato Point for a night and avoid the hub of the anchorage, this is the epitome of ‘quiet spot,’ the true beauty of Anegada is the feeling of isolation, being far far from the maddening crowd.
-I always love to watch the expression on guests faces as they gaze across to the island and follow the mile upon mile of silvery white sand that frames the entire island and crystal clear butterfly blue water gently lapping at the beach.
-It is an expression of disbelief and pleasure, they dive in to the cabins to fetch their camera’s and exclaim ecstatically that they have landed plum in the middle of an exotic travel brochure, anything this perfect just cannot be true.
+Thankfully today there is a buoyed route into a calm safe anchorage through the reef which is accurately plotted on nautical charts.
+We like to anchor off Pomato Point for a night and avoid the hub of the anchorage, this is the epitome of ‘quiet spot,’ the true beauty of Anegada is the feeling of isolation, being far from the maddening crowd.
+I always love to watch the expression on guests’ faces as they gaze across to the island and follow the mile upon mile of silvery-white sand that frames the entire island and crystal clear butterfly blue water gently lapping at the beach.
+It is an expression of disbelief and pleasure, they dive into the cabins to fetch their camera’s and exclaim ecstatically that they have landed plum in the middle of an exotic travel brochure, anything this perfect just cannot be true.

 “Lobster Mecca” of the British Virgin Islands